Li-Tian/neo/Documentation/articles/tx_execution.md

 ﻿<center><h2> Transaction Execution </h2></center>

 &emsp;&emsp;Transaction is the only designed method for interaction process within block chain network.
-Actions like asset registration, transferring, deploying & invoking smart contract, etc, are all proceesed based on transaction in NEO.
+Actions like asset registration, transferring, deploying and invoking smart contract, etc, are all proceesed based on transaction in NEO.
-NEO transaction, similiar to the designing in Bitcoin, includes 3 important parts: input, output, scripts.
-These items stand for asset income, outflow & verification for UTXO (Unspent Transaction Output) within input, respectively.
+NEO transaction, similiar to the designing in Bitcoin, includes 3 important parts: input, output and scripts.
+These items stand for asset income, outflow and verification for UTXO (Unspent Transaction Output).
 The input-output combinition is the basis of asset flow's chain structure.

 ## General Process

 [![tx_flow_graph](../images/tx_execution/tx_flow_graph.jpg)](../images/tx_execution/tx_flow_graph.jpg)
 A transaction is created using NEO-Cli, Neo-RPC, or NEO-GUI.
-Fulfiled transaction data is constructed utilizing wallet signing, and verified & broadcasted over the whole network.
+Fulfilled transaction data is signed, and then broadcasted over the whole network.
 Consensus nodes will verify this new transaction and put it into memory pool upon receiving.
 A specified speaker node will pack the transaction into a new block.
-Finally, this transaction is processed over the whole network after new block's broadcasting.
+Finally, this transaction is processed over the whole network after new block is broadcasted.
 Over process is breifly shown as follows:

 [![tx_process_flow](../images/tx_execution/tx_process_flow_en.jpg)](../images/tx_execution/tx_process_flow_en.jpg)

 1. Transaction construction: some user creates a transaction

-2. Transaction signing: accomplish transaction signing & unlock transaction input
+2. Transaction signing: sign the transaction and verify transaction's inputs

-3. Transaction broadcasting: broadcast a transaction over the whole network
+3. Transaction broadcasting: broadcast the transaction over the whole network

-4. Transaction packing: packed into a new block by the consensus speaker
+4. Transaction packing: pack the transaction into a new block by the consensus speaker

-5. Transaction processing: the new block is broadcasted & processed over the whole network
+5. Transaction processing: the new block is broadcasted and processed over the whole network

 ### (1) Transaction construction